 Have you written about the subject before in a blog post?
 Then link to that rather than devoting paragraphs to the same topic in your email.

-This lets the audience choose if they want to do further reading on the subject or not.
+This lets the audience choose if they want to read further.
 Just remember not to add too many links.

 8. Link Text Length Testing

 Speaking of links, there are so many ways you can format them.

 For instance, let’s say we’re linking to our EngageBay homepage.
 We could just say “check out EngageBay for all your marketing need” and link to the company’s name.
 Alternately, we could do something like this: “if you need an all-in-one sales and marketing software.”